View on GitHub

 Follow https://github.com/golang-standards/project-layout

-The more familiar it looks, the easier it is for anyone to onboard or jump in and lend a hand.
+Use something like boilerplate to generate standardized repos.
+The more familiar code looks, the easier it is to onboard or contribute.

 Public vs Private